roybas/CateringOS/docs/_plans/module_2_3_execution_plan_v1.md

 	•	No row-by-row writing in loops at this stage at all.

 Milestone 2 - Ingestion + Ephemeral Render to WORKSPACE

+BEGIN PATCH (M2 - Identifiers)

+Identifiers (M2 - must-have)

+We must create and persist two deterministic identifiers.
+No incremental IDs.
+	•	itemKey (learning key):
+	•	Purpose: stable identity for “the same item” across weeks/events for saving decisions/learning.
+	•	Used as the primary key in DB_DECISIONS.
+	•	Must be deterministic (hash), not dependent on row order.
+	•	sourceId (traceability key):
+	•	Purpose: stable identity for a specific source row (for traceability drills).
+	•	Derived deterministically from source context (Event + Station + original row context).
+	•	Must be deterministic (hash), not dependent on row order.

+Rules:
+	•	No guessing.
+If we cannot deterministically compute a component, we keep it explicit and separate.
+	•	Any change in menu order must NOT shift IDs of unrelated rows.

+Acceptance impact:
+	•	Renderer must output itemKey + sourceId into WORKSPACE alongside display fields, so decisions can be re-applied on rebuild.
+END PATCH (M2 - Identifiers)

 Goal: Reload Data loads the fixture JSON and renders a basic God View into WORKSPACE.
 Touched files:
 	•	services/drive_loader.js (or services/fixture_loader.js)